Recurring PSP API guide

 Card callback

-- The callback is synchronous — we expect a response with the payment authorization result.
+- The callback is synchronous — your endpoint must respond with the payment authorization result.

-- If your response indicates a retryable error, the user can retry with the same or a different card.
+- If you respond with a retryable error, the user can retry with the same or a different card.

 - HTTP 500 errors and timeouts are treated as non-retryable.